-All of us are ready for the pandemic to be over so that we can get back to normal life — though many pandemic-created changes may be permanent.
+We’re all ready for the coronavirus pandemic to be over so we can get back to normal life — though many pandemic-created changes may be permanent.
 But all our wishful thinking won’t change reality.
-A second wave of infections is possible, and we must be physically, mentally, and financially prepared.
+We experienced a second and third wave of coronavirus, and epidemiologists warn that future surges are a possibility.

 In the report, CIDRAP used past pandemics’ behavior to outline three possible scenarios for the future of this one.
 Scenario 2, based on the behavior of the 1918 Spanish influenza pandemic and the 1957 influenza pandemic, predicts a much larger, more severe wave for the fall and winter, with several smaller waves occurring throughout 2021.

 Of course, so far, the coronavirus is not following any predictable pattern.
 In a June 2020 interview on NBC’s Meet the Press, Michael T. Osterholm, the director of the Center for Infectious Disease Research and Policy at the University of Minnesota, says it is more accurate to compare the pandemic to a forest fire rather than oncoming waves.
 We can slow it down in some areas, but it will continue to burn in others as long as there is wood.

 Although no one can predict how severe the next surge will be in the U.S., preparing for the difficult months ahead can help you feel more in control in an out-of-control situation.
 It can help ease any anxiety or stress you feel about the future and give you peace of mind that you and your family will have what you need if you’re quarantined again or experience food supply disruptions.
 It can also help you save money in the long run if you stock up on supplies slowly, protecting yourself from possible price spikes or inflation.